 Skåne County is a perfect region to go camping!
 There are many campsites to go to.
 From spots on the beach, next to a lake, or in the forest, Skåne has it all.
 Let us tell you about some great campsites in Skåne:

-- Ringsjöstrand Camping: Ringsjöstrand Camping is located in the heart of Skåne, next to the lake Ringsjön.
+- Ringsjöstrand Camping: Ringsjöstrand Camping is located in the heart of Skåne, next to lake Ringsjön.
 It’s the second biggest lake in Skåne.
-Enjoy swimming in the lake, kayaking, fishing on the lake and biking or hiking the area!
+Enjoy swimming in the lake, kayaking, fishing on the lake, and biking or hiking the area!
 The camping also offers cottage rental.

 Other great (and unique) accommodations in Skåne

-- Best Western Plus Hotel Noble House Malmö: this hotel in Malmö is a great place to stay at.
-Its location is perfect, many hotspots are in walking distance.
+This hotel in Malmö is a great place to stay at.
+Its location is perfect; many hotspots are within walking distance.
 The design of the hotel is a mix of hip and classic.

-- Clarion Grand Hotel Helsinborg: Clarion Grand Hotel Helsinborg is located centrally in Helsinborg, very close to historical Känan tower.
-The hotel is a classic hotel and its restaurant has great food!
+Clarion Grand Hotel Helsingborg is located centrally in Helsingborg, very close to the historical Känan tower.
+The hotel is a classic hotel, and its restaurant has great food!

-- Gnalöv Gård Bed and Breakfast: this is the ultimate spot if you want to enjoy peace and nature.
+This is the ultimate spot if you want to enjoy peace and nature.
 You feel like you are in the middle of nowhere, but in a good way!
-The bed and breakfast is located in an old farm dated out of the 19th century.
-It’s a cosy place and the owner, Josefine, is very friendly.
+The bed and breakfast is an old farm dating from the 19th century.
+It’s a cozy place, and the owner, Josefine, is very friendly.

-- Nyrup’s Nature Hotel: want to stay really close to nature?
+Want to stay really close to nature?
 Then this hotel is definitely something for you.
 Nyrup’s Nature Hotel is a comfortable and unique outdoor experience.
-You can’t reach the hotel by car, you have to hike the last bit.
-There is no electricity, nor wifi, it’s the ultimate place to detox from your busy life.
+You can’t reach the hotel by car; you have to hike the last bit.
+There is no electricity nor wifi; it’s the ultimate place to detox from your busy life.
 Here you also learn how to cook your own food with an open fire.
 You sleep in a yurt!

-- Grand Circus Hotel: this hotel is located in Malmö, though a bit out of the city centre.
+This hotel is located in Malmö, though a bit out of the city center.
 It’s a unique hotel as they let you sleep in retro circus wagons and tents!
 How cool is that?

 Watch our video about Skåne and subscribe to our Youtube channel to see our future videos!